rcook/pydl/pydl-cache/README.md

 - **No index.** We'd need one to evict without scanning every file.
 - **No lifetime bound.** Even a URL you hit once and never again persists indefinitely.

-### Possible strategies
+### Possible strategies for *automatic* eviction

-If eviction is added later, the usual options in rough order of complexity:
+If automatic eviction is added later, the usual options in rough order of complexity:

 1. **Opportunistic TTL sweep on startup** — walk `cache_dir`, read each meta, unlink anything where `expires_at < now`.
 Cheap, but doesn't bound size for entries that keep revalidating.
 2. **Size cap with LRU** — track access time (stat `mtime` or a field in meta), and on each write, if total size > budget, delete oldest until under.
 Needs either a full dir scan or a sidecar index.